aneldev/dynadux-currencies-section/README.md

 _In Typescript_

-Let's create the function that creates the app store and uses this package.
+Let's create a function that creates the app store and uses this package.

 ```
 import {createCurrenciesSection} from "dynadux-currencies-section";